fillumina/xmi-to-jdl/README.md

 entities and relationships.

-*REMEMBER*: always set the code to 'Java' in Umbrello so that the data types are set accordingly and you will not found a String entity when you use it in one of your attributes (Umbrello defaults to C++).
+*REMEMBER*: always set the code to 'Java' in Umbrello so that the data types are set accordingly and you will not find a String entity when you use it in one of your attributes (Umbrello defaults to C++).

 ## Entities